etrandafir93/no-code/hexagonal-architecture.md

 We have discovered that, by sticking to these rules, we've ended up with a domain layer that is not polluted by any of its external dependencies.

-Furthermore, because of the high decoupling between the layers, we can write tests to validate **all** the business use-cases, and all this business logic should not be affected by any change in the external components.
+Furthermore, because of the high decoupling between the layers, we can write tests to validate all the business use-cases, and all this **business logic should not be affected by any change in the external components**.

 As always, the code for these examples is available [over on GitHub](https://github.com/etrandafir93/tutorials/tree/java/test-assignment/hexagonal-architecture).